 If your artwork is selected by the Office as the winning piece, it must arrive framed and must still measure no larger and no heavier than the above maximum dimensions.
 Details regarding the framing, here.

 Artwork will hang in the Capitol tunnel from Cannon for duration of the exhibition.
-Students should only submit artwork they will not need for other purposes.
+Students should only submit pieces they will not need for other purposes.

 With questions please contact our California office, team member Amy Walker at email@example.com or 760-304-7575.